The Mom in the Arena

 Thirty-nine Years ago

-Thirty-nine year years ago this month, I began in ministry.
+Thirty-nine year years ago this month in 2023, I began in ministry.
 On the anniversary of this event, I decided to write what I learned.
 I wrote these lessons to help me process, reflect, and remember the goodness of God over these years.

 Fifty Lessons: